zenecture/neuroflow/README.md

 ```

 It is good practice to use the `Waypoint[V]` option for nets with long training times.
 The training process can be seen as an
-infinite sampling wheel, and with waypoints we can harvest weights now and then to compute intermediate results.
+infinitely running wheel, and with waypoints we can harvest weights now and then to compute intermediate results.
 Another reason
-to use it is when something crashes, periodically saved weights allow us to continue training from a recent point.
+to use it is when something crashes, periodically saved weights allow to continue training from a recent point.
 Here, every
 `nth = 3` step, the waypoint function is executed, receiving as input iteration count and a snapshot of the weights, which is
 written to file using `File.writeWeights`.